Mirza-Hassan/React_Native_WeatherApp/SwipeyWeatherApp/README.md

 **Response:**
 - Status 200: Successful response with weather data for the specified city.
 - Status 404: City not found.

+# Architecture and Trade-offs

+## Architecture
+The app follows a component-based architecture using React Native.
+Screens are managed using React Navigation.

+- HomeScreen: Handles city input and displays search history.
+- ErrorScreen: Displays API error messages.
+- WeatherScreen: Shows weather details for a city.
+- AppNavigator: Manages navigation between screens.

+## Trade-offs
+- Search history is stored in the component state.
+Consider using persistent storage for reliability.

 # Screenshot